-Until a few months ago I didn't care much about walking tours.
+Until a few months ago I didn't care much about walking tour.
 In fact, I don't think I've ever looked for one in any city I've visited before this year.
 I saw many of my colleagues making posts about the subject, but I always thought 'ah...meh'.

 Until, on this last trip, I went to a cafe in a slightly more remote part of Sydney (for me), and accidentally bumped into Hyde Park.
 The park is so big that it has its own historic cathedral, and, from what I could see, its colorful landscape serves as a backdrop for visitors who want to sunbathe on the grass and enjoy the day.